 Young Adult Leadership Advisory Board (LAB)

-Your application to join the LAB is due by 11:59 pm (Pacific) on Monday, February 20, 2017.
+The LAB reviews new candidates on a rolling basis throughout the year.
 We are looking for a diverse group of Leaders ages 17 to 30.
 Read more and apply through the form below.

 What does the LAB do?